 - 1 Flood prevention

 - 2 Summary of the Housing Needs Assessment

 - 3 Summary of the Business Needs Assessment

-- 4 Guidance on works to Historic Buildings

-- 5 Assessment of the viability of Retail Sites and Employment Premises

-- 6 Assessment of the viability of Community Facilities
+- 4 Assessment of the viability of Community Facilities

-- 7 Green spaces for improvement
+- 5 Green spaces for improvement

-- 8 Explanation of terms
+- 6 Explanation of terms

 Appendix 1 - Flood Risk Analysis

 The National Planning Policy Framework (NPPF) utilises a sequential risk-based approach which aims to steer new development to areas at the lowest risk of flooding and to avoid inappropriate development in areas at risk of flooding.
 Whilst this deals with the situation regarding new development, the problem of existing development at risk of flooding remains.
 In this context the Environment Agency is required to assess how the potential for flood damage can be minimised.